AusDTO/dta-website/_posts/2018-02-27-senate-estimates-opening-statement-february-2018.md

 Over the past six months, we have delivered significant pieces of work and achieved important milestones.

-Last week, we completed and published the first component of the Trusted Digital Identity Framework.
+Last week, we completed and published the first component of the [Trusted Digital Identity Framework](/news/digital-identity-a-step-closer/).
 This sets out the rules and standards for a nationally-consistent approach to a digital identity program.

-The framework sits alongside the cloud-based technology platform that we are using to build and test prototypes.
+The framework sits alongside the [open source technology platform](/blog/creating-a-govpass-digital-identity/) that we are using to build and test prototypes.
 We are now moving to the beta version of the platform &mdash; the intention of the next phase is to take it live.
 This will allow people to set up a digital identity online and apply for a tax file number.

-We recently released a whole-of-government Secure Cloud Strategy, which aims to increase agency take-up of cloud services and address some of the barriers preventing adoption.
+We recently released a whole-of-government [Secure Cloud Strategy](/news/new-strategy-for-cloud/), which aims to increase agency take-up of cloud services and address some of the barriers preventing adoption.

-We have built an open source cloud “Platform as a Service” and have shared this with agencies so they can use the platform for their applications rather than needing to invest in their own infrastructure.
+We have built an [open source cloud](/what-we-do/platforms/cloud/) “Platform as a Service” and have shared this with agencies so they can use the platform for their applications rather than needing to invest in their own infrastructure.

-We’ve built and delivered a live dashboard for the Department of the Prime Minister and Cabinet’s Smart Cities program &mdash; this recently took out an innovation award.
+We’ve built and delivered a [live dashboard](/blog/smart-cities-dashboard/) for the Department of the Prime Minister and Cabinet’s Smart Cities program &mdash; this recently took out an innovation award.

 We’ve completed user research and developed a prototype for the DTA’s new agency website that will be the go-to digital shopfront for government agencies, private sector companies and individuals to access the many best practice toolkits and guides the DTA has developed.